honeycombio/honeycomb-kubernetes-agent/docs/configuration-reference.md

 ```

 Each block in the `watchers` list describes a set of pods whose logs you want
-to handle in a specific way, and hase the following keys:
+to handle in a specific way, and has the following keys:

 key | required? | type | description
 :--|:--|:--|:--